 When you cut your sugar intake, in order to sustain necessary energy levels, body is forced to burn fat as an additional energy source.

 And this is alright.
 But there is a thin line that should not be crossed.
 When level of carbohydrates drops under a certain point, body starts to drain proteins stored in muscles.
-To prevent that happening, carbohydrates should be cut step by step.
+To prevent that from happening, carbohydrates should be cut step by step.

 More importantly, try to have comprehensive knowledge which carbohydrates we need to cut and when to cut them.